baneraimed logo

 Katarzyna Witkowska PhD

-Strategic Partnerships Director at Genomics England (UK)
+Strategic Partnerships Director, Genomics England (UK)

 Genomics England case study: Translating research into care — building trust through national genomic programmes and implementing AI for translational impact